Ardrossan: Education

 Ardrossan is served by three primary schools (St Peter's Primary School, Stanley Primary School, and Winton Primary School) and two secondary schools: Ardrossan Academy, a non-denominational school opened in 1882, has about 1,050 students from Ardrossan, Saltcoats, West Kilbride and Seamill; St Matthews Academy in Saltcoats is the secondary school for Roman Catholic pupils from Ardrossan.

+In 2020, North Ayrshire Council formally applied to close both Ardrossan Academy and Winton Primary School in the future to merge both establishments into a single educational campus.
+The Scottish Government formally accepted North Ayrshire Council's proposal in June 2020.
+A new 2–18 education campus is projected to be completed by 2026, and will incorporate both Winton Primary School & Early Years Centre and Ardrossan Academy into a single building which will also include community facilities.
+The project is estimated to be valued at £80 million.

 Energy

 Ardrossan is located near two nuclear power stations: Hunterston A, 360 MW and Hunterston B, 1215 MW.

 Ardrossan Wind Farm, a 24 MW wind farm that opened in 2004, overlooks the town.

-Places of worship
+Culture

+Religion

 In Ardrossan, there are five churches.